maths/moodle-qtype_stack/doc/en/Authoring/GeoGebra.md

 To be able to make things consistent and easy for question authors, the following name conventions _must_ be followed:

 1. Names of variables must be equal in both STACK and GeoGebra.
+However, no explicit checking is sone.
 2. Value-names must start with lower case letters.
 3. Values must be `int` or `float` STACK variables.
 4. Angles are used like values, and so must be named lowercase letters in Latin-Alphabet, (not Greek unicode letters!) and values must be in radians.
 (If you want to show a Greek letter to the student, then have a parallel internal variable which is used by STACK.
 E.g. call the angle \(\alpha\) visibly in GGB, but have a hidden GGB variable \(a\) which you can watch.)